DecisionToolkit/dsntk-docs/pages/guide/overview.md

 ## Project status

-&#8203;<DsntkName/> is production ready, although there are still some features that may be subject to change or refinement, based on testing and user feedback.
-We welcome users to try &#8203;<DsntkName/>
-out and provide feedback or suggestions to improve its usability or performance.
+&#8203;<DsntkName/> is production-ready, although some features might still be subject to change or refinement based on testing and user feedback.
+We welcome users to try &#8203;<DsntkName/> out and provide feedback or suggestions to improve its usability or performance.